 Add the honey, cocoa powder, and 1 tablespoon oil.
 Process until smooth.
 Add more oil, 1 teaspoon at a time until desired consistency is achieved.

-In an effort to make all of my holiday gifts this year, we are sharing recipes for hand-crafted edibles.
+In an effort to make all of my holiday gifts this year, we are sharing recipes for hand-crafted treats.
 Over the course of twelve weeks, we'll be sharing recipes that you can make at home to give to friends and loved ones, or things to serve at holiday parties.
 We hope you'll follow along for inspiration.
 You can find out more information, including the schedule: here.

 This week, we are "going nuts" and sharing all sorts of recipes with nuts.
 Think spiced nuts or nutty fruit cake or whatever floats your nutty boat!